Shredmetal/llmtest/docs/guides/testing-patterns.md

 semantic_assert.assert_semantic_match(actual, expected_behavior)
 ```
 Result: ❌ FAIL

-- Fails because the actual statement is about sky color
+- Fails because the actual statement is about sky colour
-- Expected behavior asks for weather forecast information
+- Expected behaviour asks for weather forecast information
 - Demonstrates how semantic mismatches are caught
 - Shows when assertions will fail in your tests